nvh95/jest-preview/CONTRIBUTING.md

 ## Closing

-We would love to have you in the list of contributors and thank you for your contribution.
+We would love to have you on the list of contributors and thank you for your contribution.
 Happy coding!